Thursday, February 2, 2017

 A Light to Enlighten the Nations…Every Day.

 Very often these baptismal candles are extinguished and put in their presentation box, and then packed away—a memento in some special place at home, never to see the light of day again.
-While reasonable in a purely human way, it is a great mistake in the spiritual life to put the “light of Christ” in a box and stow it away as a kind of pleasant memory.
+It is a great mistake in the spiritual life to put the “light of Christ” in a box and stow it away as a kind of pleasant memory.
+It is our life.

-The privilege as Christians to bear light into darkness is, however, a current obligation.
-From the moment of baptism, we are made part of a Body of Light.
+The privilege as Christians to bear light into darkness is, however, a current and ongoing obligation.
+From the moment of baptism we are made part of a body of light.
 This holy day makes concrete and visual what is always true.
-We may all be called to bear the Light of Christ differently—for some the quiet but intense encounter of the aged Simeon, or perhaps the energetic witness of Anna, or the wonderment-in-the-midst of events of the Blessed Virgin or St. Joseph—but bear that light we must.
+We may all be called to bear the light of Christ differently—for some the quiet but intense encounter of the aged Simeon, or perhaps the energetic witness of Anna, or the wonderment-in-the-midst of events of the Blessed Virgin or St. Joseph—but bear that light we must.

-So, take out your baptism candle and burn it on this day and on the anniversary of your baptism.
+So, take out your baptismal candle and burn it on this day and on the anniversary of your baptism.
 If your parish has a Candlemas liturgy, attend it and hold your light consciously and with gratitude.
-If your church doesn’t observe this holy day, agitate for it next year and light a candle tonight while reading the collect and lessons for this day, rejoicing in the light of Christ now come into your life—and “keep the grace of your baptism” anew, and always.
+If your church doesn’t observe this holy day, agitate for it next year and light a candle on the feast whilst reading the collect and lessons forthis day, rejoicing in the light of Christ now come into your life—and “keep the grace of your baptism” anew, and always.

 No comments: